bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/nesting-roast-half-aggregation-adaptor-signatures.md

 Interactive aggregate signature scheme, we now know how to do that.
 So we can take music one, music two, those can be turned into an aggregate signature scheme if needed.
 And so that is something that could be used for say cross-input aggregation, but only under the condition that all the input signers are collaborating.
-And usually that is the case, usually there's just one party involved, but say in a coin join transaction there are multiple participants, so if such a scheme were to be deployed and you have a CoinJoin then of course CoinJoins are at the same time the strongest motivation for wanting something like cross-input signature aggregation, I think.
+And usually that is the case, usually there's just one party involved, but say in a coinjoin transaction there are multiple participants, so if such a scheme were to be deployed and you have a CoinJoin then of course CoinJoins are at the same time the strongest motivation for wanting something like cross-input signature aggregation, I think.
 Because think about it this way, every input in a Bitcoin transaction today has one signature.
-In sort of a music, taproot world, they will in fact all have exactly one signature.
+In sort of a music, Taproot world, they will in fact all have exactly one signature.
 That signature takes up some block space.
 But if we were to be using a cross-input signature aggregation scheme, there would just be one signature for the whole transaction.
 So that's a cost savings.
-And it is a cost savings that, I shouldn't call it a coin join, but like a pay join, where like, A wants to pay B and C wants to pay D, they can join these two transactions into A and B, sorry, A and C, pay B and D.
+And it is a cost savings that, I shouldn't call it a coin join, but like a payjoin, where like, A wants to pay B and C wants to pay D, they can join these two transactions into A and B, sorry, A and C, pay B and D.
 And interestingly, in a cross-input signature aggregation world, this aggregate transaction would be smaller than the sum of the individual ones because there's only one signature rather than two.

 Speaker 2: 00:24:31